 ¼-inch Dubia roaches are a common starter size for many of the most popular baby insectivores.
 As soon as animals can manage ¼-inch crickets, they’re ready to try ¼-inch Dubia roaches.

-All Dubia roaches are high in protein, but this is especially true of young nymphs in early growth stages.
-In fact, they spend much of their time gorging on nutritious foods to fuel their rapid growth.
+All Dubia roaches are high in protein, but this is especially true of young nymphs in their early growth stages.
+In fact, small Dubia roaches spend most of their time eating, and in our colonies that means gorging on nutritious foods to fuel their rapid growth.

 This fast growth requires flexibility, so their exoskeletons are thin, fragile, and easy to digest.
 This is a good deal for insectivores.
 Young animals with tender digestive systems appreciate feeders that are easy to digest.
-The thin exoskeleton of young Dubia also means less chitin and more protein per ounce.
-This is particularly good for animals that need a little extra protein.
+The thin exoskeleton of young Dubia means less chitin and more protein per ounce.
+This is particularly helpful for animals that need a little extra protein, as most young ones do.

 Dubia roaches are superior feeders for many reasons.
 They’re the most gut loadable insect.
 They have more vitamins & minerals.
 They are easier to keep and maintain.
-You may have heard this before.
-But there is one group of animals for which small Dubia nymph feeders shine extra bright.
+You may have heard all of this before, but there is one group of animals for which small Dubia nymph feeders shine extra bright.
 These are young, growing insectivores.
-The Dubia’s high protein helps meet these animals’ unique nutritional needs.
+The Dubia’s nutritional profile, which includes high protein and other beneficial nutrients, helps meet these animals’ unique nutritional needs.

 So what’s the bottom line?
 Quarter inch Dubia roaches are nutritious feeders for your animals.
-They tend to have more nutrition per ounce than other insects, and the younger they are, the more nutrition they have.
-Growing insectivorous animals do very well on ¼-inch Dubia roaches .
+They tend to have more nourishment per ounce than other insects, and the younger they are, the more they have.
+In our experience, growing insectivores tend to do very well on ¼-inch Dubia roaches.

 ¼-inch Dubia Roach Sizing Notes